yukun-dong/how-to/Upgrade-project-to-use-latest-Toolkit-features.md

 Teams Toolkit continuously evolve to offer useful features for developers.
 Recently a group of new features are available to preview in insider features, such as provisioning Azure resources with ARM templates and managing multiple environments.
 These insider features will require an update to your existing project code structures.
 Teams Toolkit can automatically upgrade your original project to support Multiple Environments and ARM provision features.

 > Please note that ARM and multiple environment features will be enabled by default in the future release of Teams Toolkit.
-We thrive to make Teams Toolkit compatible with exiting projects but long time backward compatibility is not 100% guaranteed thus we strongly recommend you updating your project configurations to continue using the latest Teams Toolkit.
+We thrive to make Teams Toolkit compatible with existing projects but long time backward compatibility is not 100% guaranteed thus we strongly recommend you updating your project configurations to continue using the latest Teams Toolkit.

 ## How to upgrade
 You will need to enable the insider features, and Teams Toolkit will automatically upgrade your original project folder structure.
 Learn [how to enable insider preview features](https://github.com/OfficeDev/TeamsFx/wiki/Enable-Preview-Features-in-Teams-Toolkit#how-to-enable-preview-features).